-It is important at this time of year to not overlook the filing deadline for any forms 'P11D' that may be required to report certain benefits and expenses provided to employees in the tax year ended 5 April 2022.
-Any forms required must be reported to HM Revenue & Customs (HMRC) by 6 July 2022, together with the annual Employer Declaration form P11D(b), to avoid late filing penalties.
+It is important at this time of year to not overlook the filing deadline for any forms 'P11D' that may be required to report certain benefits and expenses provided to employees in the tax year ended 5 April 2023.
+Any forms required must be submitted to HM Revenue & Customs (HMRC) by 6 July 2023, together with the annual Employer Declaration form P11D(b), to avoid late filing penalties.
 A copy of the form P11D must also be passed to the employee in question by the same date.
-Payment of the Class 1A National Insurance liability arising on the business is payable by 19 or 22 July 2022, as detailed below.